byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 ...     \n?
 ...
-...     # now, if we find 'out:', grab the expected output ...     # this part of the regex is optional because no all the examples ...     # output something to compare with.
+...     # now, if we find 'out:', grab the expected output ...     # this part of the regex is optional because not all the examples ...     # output something to compare with.
 ...     (?: [ ]* out:[ ]*\n
 ...         (?P<expected> (?: